khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 &nbsp;
 # Motivation of this project

 When I firstly began working with **Babylon.js** to build my personal website (years ago), I started developing a small engine that could be helpful to build future projects.
 One of my principles is trying to make all my code as reusable as possible; that will save me time to do many other things in life.
-Despite Babylon.js is a huge and very complete engine, shortly I found out many other features could be added to simplify the development process.
+Although Babylon.js is a huge and very complete engine, shortly I found out many other features could be added to simplify the development process.

 So, as expected, instead working in my personal webpage, I ended up working in a game engine.